 - The SNAP allotment was prorated.

 - The SNAP allotment was \$0.

-- The participant resided in a waived area
+- The participant resided in a waived area.

 - A child (under age 18) joined the SNAP filing group.

 - The participant turned 50 years of age.

-- The participant was exempt from the SNAP time limit.
+- The participant was exempt from the SNAP time limit (see Exemptions from the SNAP time limit)

-The participant's TRACS non-JOBS case plan is checked monthly by the department to see if the participant is fulfilling the required number of hours in their work activities.
+The participant's TRACS non-JOBS case plan is checked monthly by SSP to see if the participant is fulfilling the required number of hours in their work activities.
 If they are not, their SNAP case is coded with a countable (CT) month.